renovatebot/renovate/docs/usage/configuration-options.md

 ## composerIgnorePlatformReqs

-By default, Renovate will ignore Composer platform requirements as the PHP platform used by Renovate most probably won't match the required PHP environment of your project as configured in your `composer.json` file.
+By default, Renovate will ignore Composer platform requirements as the PHP platform used by Renovate most probably does not match the required PHP environment of your project as configured in your `composer.json` file.

 Composer `2.2` and up will be run with `--ignore-platform-req='ext-*' --ignore-platform-req='lib-*'`, which ignores extension and library platform requirements but not the PHP version itself and should work in most cases.